openbohemians/finis/README.md

 /["](.*)["]/
 ```

-All string value should be in double quotes, or use the multiline notation.
+All string value *should* be in double quotes, or use the multiline notation.
+But undecorated strings are also acceptable as long as they cause no parsing conflicts.
+Undecorated string have to escape syntax.

 TODO: Should all strings be in quotes, period?
 But then you'd just have errors when people forgot.